ibm-cloud-docs/ContinuousDelivery/devsecops-tekton-cd-compliance.md

 ### Secrets

 Several tools in this toolchain require secrets to access privileged resources.
 An IBM Cloud API key is an example of such a secret.
 All secrets should be stored securely in a secrets vault and then referenced as required by the toolchain.
 The **Secrets** step allows you to specify which secret vault integrations will be added to your toolchain.
 Use the provided toggles to add or remove the vault integrations that you require.
-These can be configured in subsequent steps however you should familiarize yourself with the concepts in the [Managing Secrets](https://pages.github.ibm.com/one-pipeline/docs/#/managing-secrets?id=shift-left-secrets)-WIP documentation as this provides important information about preconfiguring your vault providers and integrations appropriately.
+These can be configured in subsequent steps however you should familiarize yourself with the concepts in the [Protecting your sensitive data in Continuous Delivery](/docs/ContinuousDelivery?topic=ContinuousDelivery-cd_data_security#cd_secure_credentials) documentation as this provides important information about preconfiguring your vault providers and integrations appropriately.

 | ![Choose secrets providers](./images/devsecops_set-up_secrets_selection.png) |
 | :--: |